Shravan6488/Python-scraper/Readme.md

     ###Docker
     git -- https://www.atlassian.com/git/tutorials/install-git
     dockercompose
-    Amazon account with admin privileges.
+    GCP account with admin privileges.

  #### How to provision this app